-Develop up to 70 one-, two- or three-bedroom rental housing units, including single-room-occupancy units, duplex/triplex, townhome or general rental apartment units, Community-wide, with standard amenities, to meet the rental housing needs of families, individuals and persons with special needs.
+Develop a minimum of 70 one-, two- or three-bedroom rental housing units, including single-room-occupancy units, duplex/triplex, townhome or general rental apartment units, Community-wide, with standard amenities, to meet the rental housing needs of families, individuals and persons with special needs.
 Program should be combined with a Workforce Employer Housing Assistance Program.